-As a mother Rottweiler dog (or any dog) nurses, weans, and pre-socializes her puppies, she may at times give a puppy a nip.
+As a mother Rottweiler dog (or any dog) nurses, weans, and pre-socializes her puppies, she may sometimes give a puppy a nip.

-This, like mother dogs that pick up their puppies by mouth to move them, is not the same as a bite to injure or kill.
+Like mother dogs that pick up their puppies by mouth to move them, this is not the same as a bite to injure or kill.
 We wrote a complete article about rottweiler bite force; click here to read.

 For instance, a Rottweiler puppy that doesn’t get the message that dinner hour is over and tries to approach and nurse one too many times may find itself on the receiving end of a sharp warning nip.

 When a Mother Rottweiler Rejects Her Puppies: Why Does This Happen?

 There is evidence that mother canines may face the risk factor of postpartum depression just like human mothers often do.

-As Breeding Business outlines, postpartum depression may actually occur in dogs just as it does in human mothers.
+As Breeding Business outlines, postpartum depression may occur in dogs just as it does in human mothers.

-While research on this topic is hard to come by as of yet, what is verifiable is that hormone levels change in dogs as they do in humans.
+While research on this topic is hard to come by yet, what is verifiable is that hormone levels change in dogs as in humans.
 Right after giving birth, a mother dog’s levels of two important hormones, progesterone and prolactin, drop sharply.

-At the same time, the mother dog’s stress level increases because all of a sudden she has helpless hungry mouths to feed and care for.
+At the same time, the mother dog’s stress level increases because she suddenly has a helpless, hungry mouth to feed and care for.

-So if a new Rottweiler mom is suddenly showing a loss of interest in or even unexplained aggression towards her newborn puppies, it is definitely worth talking about with your veterinarian to see if your dog may need support.
+So if a new Rottweiler mom is suddenly showing a loss of interest in or even unexplained aggression towards her newborn puppies, it is worth talking with your veterinarian to see if your dog may need support.

-Because depression affects different species in different ways, the smartest approach is to remove the puppies from the mother dog.
+Because depression affects different species differently, the smartest approach is removing puppies from the mother dog.
 At the very least, 24-hour supervision should be instituted.

 How to Protect Newborn Rottweiler Puppies After Whelping

-Even people who are experienced dog breeders can experience a lot of stress and anxiety around the time of whelping.
+Even experienced dog breeders can experience a lot of stress and anxiety around the time of whelping.

 This is not a task you should attempt to tackle solo!
-There are too much to do and too many unknowns that may go wrong.
+There is too much to do and too many unknowns that may go wrong.